ZyVersa Therapeutics Appoints Three New Board Members

 WESTON, Fla., Jan.
 5, 2023 /PRNewswire/ -- ZyVersa Therapeutics, Inc. (Nasdaq: ZVSA, or "ZyVersa"), a clinical- stage specialty biopharmaceutical company developing first-in-class drugs for treatment of renal and inflammatory diseases with high unmet medical needs, announced today the appointments of three new independent board members, bringing the total board membership to seven.

 The existing board of ZyVersa appointed the following new board members: Gregory G. Freitag, J.D., CPA; Katrin Rupalla, PhD; and James Sapirstein.
-The new board members will join Robert G. Finizio, Executive Director of PleoPharma; Daniel O'Connor, Chief Executive Officer, Co-founder, and Director of Ambrx Biopharma; Minchul Park, PhD, Chief Executive Officer, and Director of Curebio; and ZyVersa's Chief Commercial Officer and President, Stephen C. Glover, who also serves as chairman of the ZyVersa board.
+The new board members will join Robert G. Finizio, Executive Director of PleoPharma; Daniel O'Connor, Chief Executive Officer, Co-founder, and Director of Ambrx Biopharma; Minchul Park, PhD, Chief Executive Officer, and Director of Curebio; and ZyVersa's Chief Executive Officer and President, Stephen C. Glover, who also serves as chairman of the ZyVersa board.

 "We are delighted to welcome our three new board members at this important time in ZyVersa's evolution," stated Stephen C. Glover.
 "As biopharmaceutical leaders with impeccable credentials and a proven track record of success, their knowledge and perspectives will be invaluable as we progress development of our company and our lead renal and anti-inflammatory assets.
 We look forward to their contributions and insights."